 Ray: I don't know, I'm distracted by the shine off your scalp.

-Marie: *laughing* 'Cause you're bald!
+Marie: (laughing) 'Cause you're bald!

-Donut Mess with a Cop: In "Who Am I?", the guys at the lodge remark that Robert is in good shape, so he must not eat too many donuts.
+- Donut Mess with a Cop: In "Who Am I?", the guys at the lodge remark that Robert is in good shape, so he must not eat too many donuts.

-Double Standard: Ray and Debra fall victim to this.
+- Double Standard: Ray and Debra fall victim to this.
 Much of the behavior Debra exhibits wouldn't fly if Ray did the same thing.
 Ray's buffoonishness gets played up on the show in order to provide Debra with an "excuse" for her aggressive behavior.
 Ray being an imbecile is anti-male, but Debra's bitchiness is fairly anti-female and stereotyping that gender.

-An example is that whenever Debra is in conflict with another person, she demands Ray back her up, but whenever Ray is in the same position, which is more often, Debra never takes his side, unless it's against Frank or Marie.
+- An example is that whenever Debra is in conflict with another person, she demands Ray back her up, but whenever Ray is in the same position, which is more often, Debra never takes his side, unless it's against Frank or Marie.
 Maddeningly, whenever Debra finds out that Ray was right, she never apologizes to Ray for getting on his case.
 An example of this is in "The Annoying Kid", where Ray dislikes the kid of friends of his and Debra's.
 When he tells Debra this, she immediately tells him that he's "bad with kids" and "doesn't want to make new friends".
 Later, when Debra finds out how smarmy the kids' parents are and how bratty the kid himself is, she simply calls them freaks, without any acknowledgment that Ray had a genuine reason for not liking the kid.

-Downer Ending: In-universe, Frank claims this is why he doesn't like to tell the story of how he and Marie got married, because "it doesn't have a happy ending".
+- Downer Ending: In-universe, Frank claims this is why he doesn't like to tell the story of how he and Marie got married, because "it doesn't have a happy ending".

-Drama Queen: In a few episodes, Amy's shtick was that she would cry at the drop of a hat.
+- Drama Queen: In a few episodes, Amy's shtick was that she would cry at the drop of a hat.

-Early-Installment Weirdness: In the very early episodes, the show seemed to have a different pace.
+- Early Installment Weirdness: In the very early episodes, the show seemed to have a different pace.
 Robert was much more quirky (to the point where many fans speculate that the writers were originally writing him as being borderline autistic, but that they seem to have changed their minds), Debra was much nicer, Frank was a little more open about his emotions, and the writing in general appeared to be more about wry humor than over-the-top humor.
 Ray Romano also worked in some material from his stand-up act, which was more or less abandoned starting in season 2.
 The first season also had some guest stars from the world of sports, which was also abandoned starting in the second season (with the exception of season 3's "Big Shots").

-The pilot episode featured a different layout for Frank and Marie's house (people entered on the right, rather than on the left), and Ray and Debra's bedroom was completely different.
+- The pilot episode featured a different layout for Frank and Marie's house (people entered on the right, rather than on the left), and Ray and Debra's bedroom was completely different.
 Both houses had many cosmetic differences as well.
-Also, the twins were played by two entirely different actors and were named Matthew and Gregory instead of Michael and Jeffrey.
+Also, the twins were played by two entirely different actors and were named Matthew and Gregory instead of Michael and Geoffrey.
 On top of all that, it featured a unique opening credits sequence where Ray tries to put together a backyard playset while addressing the audience.

-The Eeyore: Robert comes across as this sometimes, even down to the vocal intonation.
+- The Eeyore: Robert comes across as this sometimes, even down to the vocal intonation.

-Enforced Plug: It is interesting that on Frasier, a caller sounding very like Debra rings the radio shrink to complain bitterly about pushy, intrusive, parents in law who live across the street and are continually coming over to criticise her cooking and housekeeping and hijack the kids.
+- Enforced Plug: It is interesting that on Frasier, a caller sounding very like Debra rings the radio shrink to complain bitterly about pushy, intrusive, parents-in-law who live across the street and are continually coming over to criticise her cooking and housekeeping and hijack the kids.
 The caller breaks off to exclaim "Oh God!
 They're coming over right now!" and drops to all fours to avoid being seen and to pretend nobody's home....

 - Engaging Conversation: In "Sister-in-Law", Amy tried to have a conversation with Ray during a football game.
 After finding out Ray didn't really want to talk to her, she was annoyed at first but decided to be the bigger person and apologized to Ray, saying that she should've realized he's just a guy, and guys are only interested in being left alone to watch sports and not discuss their feelings.
 To which Frank interjected:

 Frank: Amy, will you marry me?